 Years after the conference, I began to understand this significance.
 I then began devoting my life to living in accordance with Franciscan and mendicant spirituality.
 For a time I discerned joining the Secular Franciscan Order, however at that time (and currently in the present) it is not meant to be – however I remained as faithful as I could to Saint Francis’ ideals.
 The idea of not being overly attached to material goods, the idea of prayer through actions, the idea of “bringing things back to the manger” – the journey to the Child Jesus, the idea of fellowship and brotherhood.
 I went from thinking I wouldn’t make it past sixteen, and now I’m thirty six.
 Miraculous.

 It is also for this reason I strongly believe in the power of intercessory prayer.
 That when one dies and goes to heaven, you do not cease to be a Christian.
 Like any Christian who is on earth, the Christians in heaven pray for others, and do so unceasingly since they are no longer bound by the same temporal chains that we are.
 The Saints are in heaven, and can likewise pray on our behalf.
 And, in my opinion, can guide us in the right direction.

-My life transformed due to Jesu Christ, through the efforts of The Third Order Regular of St. Francis of Penance.
-Whose founder and father’s feast day is today, the date of my birth.
+My life transformed due to Jesus Christ, through the efforts of The Third Order Regular of St. Francis.
+Whose founder/father’s feast day is today, the date of my birth.

 No accidents.
 No coincidences.
 Simply purpose.